-Fine Motor (Finger and hand) Skills:
+Fine Motor (Hand & Finger):

 Most 6 month olds rake at small objects with their fingers, but by 9 months, most have an effective pincer grasp and can pick up small objects.
 Over the next few months, your baby will learn how to transfer blocks or other small objects from one hand to another.